1844 Rue Amherst, Gay Village

 4621 Rue Notre Dame W., Southwest

 This family operation is an homage to Jewish deli comfort food, but done in a way that feels entirely fresh.
-Here, you’ll find all the requisites—organic gravlax, matzo ball soup, schnitzel—in addition to riffs on the classics (latke smorgasbord, challah grilled cheese) served in a beautiful, brightly lit space and complemented by a bar and on-site herb garden.
-Not surprisingly, it's good for brunch, but expect a wait, as they don’t take reservations.
+Here, you’ll find all the requisites—organic gravlax, matzo ball soup, schnitzel—in addition to riffs on the classics (latkes smorgasbord, challah grilled cheese) served in a beautiful, brightly lit space and complemented by a bar and on-site herb garden.
+Not surprisingly, it's good for brunch, but expect a wait, as it doesn’t take reservations.

 Dinette Triple Crown